kaldor/TestRail-Plus/README.md

 # TestRail+
-Chrome / Firefox Extension for supercharging the TestRail workflow.
+A Chrome / Firefox Extension for supercharging the TestRail workflow.

 # Features
 1. Allow navigating to a similar case in the other suites.